Pundit4Real/Fastapi-MongoDB-CRUD_app/README.md

 # FastApi simple CRUD app on student details with MongoDB as the database.

-This is a simple fastApi CRUD app with MongoDB integration as the database that allows for performing CRUD on Student information.
+This is a simple fastApi CRUD app with MongoDB integration as the database that allows for performing CRUD (create,retrieve, update, and delete) on Student information.

 ## Table of Contents